JJGantt/nano_control/readme.md

 ### Timer Functionality

-Gradually transition panels from one color to another one by one over a defined time.
+Gradually transition panels from one color to another, one by one, over a defined time.
 Follows the set ordering of panels, defaulting to "top_to_bottom":

 ```python
 await nano.timer(